mbensmida/sphinx-poc/docs/GettingStarted.rst

    |image40|

 4. Fill in the Poll form.
-See `Creating a poll <#PLFUserGuide.BuildingYourForum.RegularUser.Topics.CreatingPoll>`__ for more details.
+See :ref:`Creating a poll <Create-poll>` for more details.

 .. _Creating a topic: